 - Access to the tools and methodologies that enable re-shaping of the pricing curve - allowing distribution of price increases over the lifetime of the policy and reducing the impact on more profitable policies versus less profitable policies

-Montoux’s experience supporting Australian life insurers through major in-force re-prices has demonstrated an ability to improve embedded value by at least 2x through in-force price optimisation.
+Montoux’s experience supporting Australian life insurers through major in-force re-prices has demonstrated an ability to improve embedded value by at least 2x through in-force price optimization.
 For a medium-large in-force book, this is an embedded value difference in the tens of millions of dollars - the exact sort of value improvement executives and boards are seeking in the current environment.

 This is an easy win for life insurance executives.
 While it’s true varied price increases may be more complicated to communicate than flat increases, the massive potential value upside makes this trade-off an easy one.
 It’s fair to say that communication about price increases is painful, regardless of complexity, and through high quality communication insurers can ensure that more complex changes are no more challenging to present to customers than more traditional flat increases.